microsoft/Kusto-Query-Language/doc/pythonplugin.md

 * *external_artifacts*: An optional `dynamic` literal that is a property bag of name and URL pairs, for artifacts that are accessible from cloud storage.
 They can be made available for the script to use at runtime.
   * URLs referenced in this property bag are required to be:
     * Included in the cluster's [callout policy](../management/calloutpolicy.md).
-    * In a publicly available location, or provide the necessary credentials, as explained in [storage connection strings](../api/connection-strings/storage.md).
+    * In a publicly available location, or provide the necessary credentials, as explained in [storage connection strings](../api/connection-strings/storage-connection-strings.md).
   * The artifacts are made available for the script to consume from a local temporary directory, `.\Temp`.
 The names provided in the property bag are used as the local file names.
 See [Examples](#examples).
   * For more information, see [Install packages for the Python plugin](#install-packages-for-the-python-plugin).
+* *spill_to_disk*: An optional `boolean` literal specifying an alternative method for serializing the input table to the Python sandbox.
+For serializing big tables set it to `true` to speed up the serialization and significantly reduce the sandbox memory consumption.
+Default is `false` as this parameter is experimental.

 ## Reserved Python variables

-The following variables are reserved for interaction between Kusto query language and the Python code.
+The following variables are reserved for interaction between Kusto Query Language and the Python code.

 * `df`: The input tabular data (the values of `T` above), as a `pandas` DataFrame.
 * `kargs`: The value of the *script_parameters* argument, as a Python dictionary.